Yoshimi Hundred Caves

-The Yoshimi Hundred Caves (吉見百穴, Yoshimi Hyakketsu) is a cluster of corridor-type kofun (横穴式石室, yokoana-shiki sekishitsu) tombs dug in artificial caves in a tuff cliff of located in the town of Yoshimi, Saitama, in the Kantō region of Japan.
+The Yoshimi Hundred Caves (吉見百穴, Yoshimi Hyakketsu) is a cluster of yokoanabo tombs dug in artificial caves in a tuff cliff of located in the town of Yoshimi, Saitama, in the Kantō region of Japan.
 It was designated as a National Historic Site on March 7, 1923.
 The Schistostega luminous moss growing at the site was also designated as a Natural Monument of Japan on November 30, 1928.
 The site is part of Hiki Hills Prefectural Natural Park.

 Background

 The cliff is located on the northern slope of the Yoshimi Hills (吉見丘陵, Yoshimi Kyūryō), which overlooks the Nogawa, a tributary of the Arakawa River.
 The tombs, which actually number 219 and not one hundred, each have an opening approximately one meter square, with a narrow entrance tunnel leading to a larger chamber within, commonly two to three meters square, but occasionally extending several meters into the hill.
 The graves extend in several rows running west to east along the face of the hill, with the entrances varying slightly in size due to the topography.
 Most have an elevated structure within the internal chamber, which may have originally held coffins or the bodies of those interred, and some chambers have multiple pedestals, indicating that the burial chamber were used for multiple burials.
 The entrances to the caves appear to have formerly been blocked by schist slabs.